 1. For More Email Subscribers, Click Here

 Email marketing is more powerful than it has ever been.
-It’s no surprise since many workers continue to use email as a primary form of communication.
+It’s no surprise since millions continue to use email as a primary form of communication.
 Plus, who doesn’t enjoy a quick break from work quite literally right at their fingertips?

-Standard newsletters are another great opportunity to keep subscribers updated on discount offers, product tips, limited sales and company milestones, and to remind them of your services.
+This is another excellent opportunity to keep subscribers updated on discount offers, product tips, limited sales and company milestones, and to remind them of your services.

-Give them something to talk about.
 A recent study conducted by Bazaar Voice showed that increased review volume leads to higher conversion rates.
-Meaning, there is a direct link between a number of reviews a page has and their sales number.
-The report found that on average, product page visitors who interact with customer reviews convert at a 58% higher rate compared to those who do not.
-Sound accurate?
-How many times have you abstained from purchasing a product that has no reviews?
-How many times do you opt for the service that has better customer testimonials?
+This means there is a direct link between many reviews a page has and their sales number.
+The report found that, on average, product page visitors who interact with customer reviews convert at a 58% higher rate compared to those who do not.

 3. Focus on Keeping Current Customers

 Although the prospect of getting new customers, keeping current customers around is just as important.

 Maintaining a strong relationship with your current customer base will grant them more trust in your company or service and create brand loyalty.
 Below are three simple steps to do this:

 Ask how your product or service influenced their lives and how you can help them lead better lives.